Getting Started

 Simulate your design!
 Change the value of the addressor input and see whether your decoder produces a true or false result for each number you assigned to the ROM.

 component which, starting from 0, increments by one every clock cycle.
-Note that counters also have options, under properties, to add a Load
+Note that counters also have options, under properties, to add Load

 or Enable